arazni/dudes-on-a-map/Dudes/Surfer.md

 ## Gear

-Surfboard: +2 Move in the ocean, +4 toward the shore SPF 100: -1 Risk from heat and fire when applied until you're **aced** by an action involving heat or fire or **countered** by heat or fire
+- Surfboard: +2 Move in the water, +4 toward the shore
+- SPF 100: -1 Risk from heat and fire when applied until you're **aced** by an action involving heat or fire or **countered** by heat or fire